bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_6/exercise_6.md

 This exercise will be all about creating Snake the video game.
 If you've never played before, I recommend checking out [this browser-based version](https://www.mikusa.com/snake/snake.html) before starting the assignment.

+> **Note:** There are a few differences between this version and ours:
+> * Our snake will start off with a single segment rather than a bunch.
+> * We'll have multiple food morsels on the board at the start.
+> * We'll have obstacles on the board that also pose a danger to the snake.

 The purpose of this assignment is:

 1. have a summative assignment of nearly all the topics we've covered in the first 7 weeks of class